WSET Level 4 Diploma in Wines and Spirits

 Number of Study Units

-ENROLLMENT for WSET Level 4 Diploma in Wines and Spirits
+Enrollment for WSET Level 4 Diploma in Wines

 To enroll in the program, you must already have successfully completed and passed the WSET Level 3 Award in Wines (and Spirits).
 If you do not hold the WSET Level 3 Award in Wines (and Spirits) certification, you are required to contact us to discuss your eligibility.
 We also advise you to have a high degree of proficiency in written English.
 We want to give all our students the best possible chance of success.

-To Apply for admission, please select your preferred course of study below:
+To enroll in the first unit for new Diploma students (Unit 2/D1) please select your preferred course of study below:

 WSET Level 4 Diploma Program Overview